top of page

 It'd make their shtick look a tad superfluous.
 Get rid of unfair competition that made them feel uneasy, making energies too liberated to keep an iron handle on any visitors to 'their' new acquisition.
 It was essentially the same self-interested energy that refused to recognize the startling efficacy of medical cannabis -- full spectrum, not CBD from hemp -- in treating a host of diseases so long as so many respectable mad-scientist pharmaceuticals are on the scene sucking up life savings by pushing their sometimes truly dangerous drugs.
 (Ever notice how many of their miracle products' endless legal disclaimers end with that chilling warning, "May cause death"?)

-In contrast, perhaps the only real danger of excessive nude sunbathing is being so hooked on soaking in the rays that one doesn't listen to their body telling one it's getting fried to a crisp and so risking getting skin cancer down the road.
+In contrast, perhaps the only real danger of excessive nude sunbathing is being so hooked on soaking in the rays that one doesn't listen to their body telling you it's getting fried to a crisp and so risking getting skin cancer down the road.
 And admittedly, it's easier burning your butt on a hot sauna bench.
-Can't think how skinnydipping could be dangerous, though, unless getting so used to it that one risks a hassle at other public places if trying to further the practice of readily, headily embraced radical body freedom.
+Can't think how skinnydipping could be dangerous, though, unless getting so used to it that one risks a hassle at other public places if trying to further the practice of readily, headily embraced body freedom.

 _________________________